Last Updated: 8/02/2023

 Usage and Analytics Information

-We may use your Usage and Analytics Information in conjunction with an analytics service such as Google Analytics to monitor and analyze use of the Services, for the Services’ technical administration, to increase the Services’ functionality and user-friendliness, to enable more effective responses to support requests, to ensure compliance with customer subscription and service limitations, and to inform company research and development.
+We may use your Usage and Analytics Information to troubleshoot, improve and enhance the Services or for other development, diagnostic, security, and corrective purposes.
+We may also use this information in conjunction with an analytics service such as Google Analytics to monitor and analyze use of the Services, for the Services’ technical administration, to increase the Services’ functionality and user-friendliness, to enable more effective responses to support requests, to ensure compliance with customer subscription and service limitations, and to inform company research and development.

 If you are located outside the United States and choose to provide information to us, please note that we transfer the data, including Personal Information, to the United States and process it there.